meltemod/mysite/content/mentorship/_index.md

 ## Who This Is For

-This mentorship is designed for:
+This program is designed for:

 - MA/PhD students in social sciences
 - Postdocs and early-career researchers